 A fundamental policy of the College is that employees and students at the College should be able to work and study at the College in an environment free of discrimination and any form of harassment based on race, color, religion, sex, national origin, disability, age, marital status, genetic information, sexual orientation or any other protected class recognized by state or federal law.
 Sexual harassment and/or sexual violence are prohibited forms of sex discrimination.
 To further this fundamental policy, the College prohibits the harassment of any person, student or employee and the prohibition extends to harassment based on race, color, religion, sex, national origin, genetic information, disability, age, marital status, or sexual orientation.
 Harassment is counterproductive to the College's goals and will not be tolerated.
 Such behavior is unacceptable because it is a form of unprofessional behavior threatening to the academic freedom and personal integrity of others.
 Failure to follow this policy will result in disciplinary action up to and including termination.

 The type of harassment that is prohibited may take many forms and includes, without limitation, verbal harassment (derogatory comments and/or slurs), physical harassment (assault or physical interference), visual harassment (posters, cartoons, drawings), use of the Internet or e-mail to harass or embarrass, and innuendo or false rumors.
 Further, harassment includes conduct that has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive work or academic environment.
-Harassment is prohibited both on campus and off campus during normal work or school hours and outside the normal work or school hours.
-Off campus conduct constituting harassment is subject to disciplinary consequences up to and including expulsion from school and/or termination of employment when said off campus conduct is determined by the College to affect the normal working or student/faculty/staff relationships and/ or has negative effects on or interferes with Doane College's educational programs, educational purpose, students, faculty or school sponsored activities and/or is so severe, pervasive or objectively offensive that it interferes with any student's academic performance or student ability to fully participate in Doane College's educational programs or activities
+Harassment is prohibited both during normal work or school hours and outside the normal work or school hours if such harassment is determined by the College to affect the normal working or student/faculty/staff relationships.

 Harassment can take a number of forms, but of particular concern is sexual harassment, which is a violation of state and federal law.
 It includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct, sexual assault, sexual violence, domestic violence, stalking, and other verbal or physical conduct, or visual forms of harassment of a sexual nature.